Training

 **Course Overview:**

-The program begins with an introduction to the core principles and industry standards relevant to Programmable Logic Controller.
+The program begins with an introduction to the core principles and industry standards relevant to Municipal Annual School Guest Instructors.
 Participants will explore the historical context, current best practices, and emerging trends that shape this discipline.
 The course is tailored to meet the needs of professionals seeking to enhance their expertise and those entering the field for the first time.

 **Target Audience:**